A compact model of Escherichia coli core and biosynthetic metabolism: Results

-To assemble the \textit{i}CH360 model, we started from the core metabolic reactions present in ECC and extended them with the pathways required for the biosynthesis of the main biomass building blocks, including the twenty amino acids, the four nucleotides, and both saturated and unsaturated fatty acids (Fig. \ref{pfba_solution_escher}, Table \ref{model_subsystems}, and Supplementary Figures \ref{aa_biosynthesis}-\ref{c1-metabolism}).
-In addition, while not performing a comprehensive review of \textit{i}ML1515, we applied a small number of corrections to the original reactions based on literature knowledge (Supplementary Information \ref{GEM_corrections}).
+To assemble the \textit{i}CH360 model, we started from the core metabolic reactions present in ECC and extended them with a curated set of pathways required for the biosynthesis of the main biomass building blocks, including the twenty amino acids, the four nucleotides, and both saturated and unsaturated fatty acids (Fig.~\ref{pfba_solution_escher}, Table \ref{model_subsystems}, and Supplementary Figures \ref{aa_biosynthesis}-\ref{c1-metabolism}).
+On the other hand, we specifically omitted from our model the pathways required for the biosynthesis of complex biomass components and polymers, most degradation pathways, the pathways involved in the \textit{de novo} biosynthesis of cofactors, and the reactions involved in the uptake of metals and ions.
+In addition, while not performing a comprehensive review of \textit{i}ML1515, we applied a small number of corrections to the original reactions based on the knowledge from the literature (Supplementary Information \ref{GEM_corrections}).

-The final assembled model (Figure \ref{pfba_solution_escher}) comprises \(304\) compartment-specific metabolites and \(323\) metabolic reactions mapped to \(360\) genes, thus qualifying as a medium-scale model ranging in between ECC and \textit{i}ML1515 (Supplementary Figure \ref{model_size_comparison}).
-While similar in scale, our model and ECC2 present a fundamental structural difference.
+The final assembled model (Figure \ref{pfba_solution_escher}) comprises \(304\) compartment-specific metabolites (\(254\) chemically unique compounds) and \(323\) metabolic reactions mapped to \(360\) genes, thus qualifying as a medium-scale model ranging in between ECC and \textit{i}ML1515 (Supplementary Figure \ref{model_size_comparison}).
+Although similar in scale, our model and ECC2 present a fundamental structural difference.
 ECC2 was built by systematically removing reactions from its genome-scale parent (\textit{i}JO1366) \cite{hadicke_ecolicore2_2017}.
 Thus, its metabolic space spans the production of all compounds consumed in the \textit{i}JO1336 biomass reaction.
-In contrast, the metabolic space of \textit{i}CH360 only reaches biomass building blocks, without explicitly considering peripheral pathways, such as assembly of cell-membrane components, \textit{de novo} synthesis of cofactors, and active transport of ions in the cell.

-To make the model comparable to its parent model \textit{i}ML1515, we computed an equivalent biomass reaction, wherein all biomass requirements not present in our model are converted into an equivalent metabolic cost in terms of precursors, based on manually curated bioproduction routes (Table \ref{biomass_precursors}, Supplementary Information \ref{equivalent_biomass_computation}).
+In contrast, the metabolic space of \textit{i}CH360 only reaches biomass building blocks, without explicitly considering peripheral pathways such as the assembly of cell-membrane components, \textit{de novo} synthesis of cofactors, and active transport of ions in the cell.
+To make the model comparable to its parent model \textit{i}ML1515, we constructed an equivalent biomass reaction, in which all biomass requirements not present in our model are summarised by an equivalent metabolic cost in terms of precursors, based on manually curated bioproduction routes (Table \ref{biomass_precursors}, Supplementary Information \ref{equivalent_biomass_computation}, and Supplementary File S1).